CH4148MX/garand-docs/proposal.md

 Click `Load` to load the binary.
 Now you should see in the updated `Memory View` window now contains the raw bytes of executable.

-Optionally, set breakpoint on the address of where you want to pause the execution.
+Additionally, you may set breakpoint on the address of where you want to pause the execution.
+Since program is load into a larger memory space, you might need to set breakpoint at the end of program to avoid executing unwanted instruction.

 To run, click Run in `Simulator` window.
 You should be able to see instructions loaded into pipeline in `Pipeline View` window.
 If Cache is enabled,